February: Chiang Mai Flower festival

-Chiang Mai, known as the Rose of the North, blooms into life at the end of the cool season.
-Every first weekend of February, the Chiang Mai Flower festival takes place.
+Chiang Mai, Thailand, known as the Rose of the North, blooms into life at the end of the cool season.
+Every first weekend of February, the Chiang Mai Flower festival takes place, an excellent outdoor activity that displays Thai culture wonderfully.
 The best part of the Flower festival is on Saturday.
 The parade lines up from the train station to Narawat Bridge.
 The parade route goes down Tha Phae Rd to the gate and turns left and follows the moat to Suan Buak Haad City Park.
 The parade moves at a slow pace and stops several times so there is plenty of time to take pictures of the colourful floats, beautifully attired girls and hill tribe people in native costume.

 April: Songkran Thai New Year, 13 April to 15 April